2024 alberta sport recognition award Winners

 Sport: Box Lacrosse

-Alberta completed the round robin undefeated and faced host Team BC in the finals.
-The game was 1-0 for Alberta after the first period, tied 1-1 after the second period and Team Alberta pulled away in the third period scoring 4 unanswered goals for a convincing 5-1 win.
-Twenty-year-old assistant captain Ella Royer (Female Player of the Year nominee) led the tournament in scoring and was named to the tournament all-star team.
+The final game was 1-0 for Alberta after the first period, it was tied 1-1 after the second period and then Team Alberta pulled away in the third period scoring 4 unanswered goals for a convincing 5-1 win.

-Open Male Athlete of the Year
+Alberta Male Athlete of the Year

 Marco Arop, Edmonton